Fate/Grand Order: Chapter 1.5: Epic of Remnant

-In the aftermath of the Singularity crisis, Chaldea is under heavy suspicion from various organizations including the U.N. and the Mages Association due to their role in rayshifting in various eras.
-Upon the suspicion, the group detected a new singularity separate from the ones came before it.
+In the aftermath of the Singularity crisis, Chaldea is under heavy suspicion from various organizations including the U.N. and the Mages Association due to their role in Rayshifting in various eras.
+Upon the suspicion, the group detected a new Singularity separate from the ones came before it.
 Dubbed as Sub-Singularities, Ritsuka is again tasked with handling Singularity Subspecies and solving even deeper mysteries over their existence.

 Chapter 2: Cosmos in the Lostbelt

-Following the completion of the Sub-Singularities, Chaldea would find itself under new management under Goredolf Musik.
-It turned out that Goredolf was just a scapegoat in a hostile takeover by a mysterious organization, conspiring with an unknown entity known as the Foreign God, to destroy Chaldea and the current human history, reverting the planet back to the Age of Gods.
+Following the completion of the Sub-Singularities, Chaldea finds itself under new management under Goredolf Musik.
+It turns out that Goredolf was just a scapegoat in a hostile takeover by a mysterious organization, conspiring with an unknown entity known as the Alien God to destroy Chaldea and the current human history, reverting the planet back to the Age of Gods.
 Now on the run, Ritsuka, Mash and the surviving members of Chaldea survived aboard the autonomous vessel Shadow Border.
 In order to save humanity, the group now travels to different timelines called "Lostbelts"; alternate versions of history that differ drastically from the main human history and were "pruned away" from the primary timeline after having been deemed a dead end.
 The seven Lostbelts are each represented by a Crypter, former human Masters and their Servants, each of whom are in competition against one another as well as the Chaldean survivors for the ultimate fate of human history.
-For Ritsuka Fujimaru, they must make some grave decisions and sacrifices that either will make them a savior ... or a destroyer.
+Now calling themselves Novum Chaldea, the new organization faces several harsh battles between them and both the Crypters and its Lostbelt Kings, resolving and pruning each Lostbelts while they witness the descending of the Alien God itself: U-Olga Marie, who bears strong resemblance to the deceased Chaldea Director, Olga Marie.
+During their battles through the Lostbelts, they also encounter a man identical to Romani who introduced himself the Chaldean.